 Pupils without appropriate kit will be at first reminded by the teacher.
 If there is an ongoing issue an informal conversation with parents or reminder letters are sent.

 Gunter Primary School's P.E. syllabus is based on the National Curriculum 2014.
 We also use a published scheme: The PE Hub.
-When opportunities arise, we may base a series of lessons on particular events, e.g. the Olympics, Commonwealth Games, World Cup.
+When opportunities arise, we may base a series of lessons on particular events, e.g. the Olympics, Commonwealth Games, European cup and World Cup.
 In the Summer term we hold our annual Sports Day.

 It is advisable that all pupils bring their PE kit (fully labelled with the child’s name) on a Monday and return it home Friday to be washed.
 All Year Group termly newsletters inform parents of PE days in each year group.
-Appropriate clothing and footwear must be worn (see prospectus for uniform list), including that suitable for outdoor activity.
+Appropriate clothing and footwear must be worn (see prospectus for uniform list), including that which is suitable for outdoor activity.

 Pupils should develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 They should be able to engage in competitive(both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.